Q: Do you ever provide a discount? I’m a huge fan, but I would like to reduce the cost as I have to ship it to New York.

 Q: My wife and I have read the book “Wheat Belly” and are attempting to go “hybridized wheat” and bad gluten free.
 We bought a bread maker and want to try the original ancient heirloom grains.
 What variety do you recommend for us given my description?

 A: The oldest varieties we carry that are considered “ancient grains” are Emmer, and Einka.
 The second oldest is our Dark Northern Rye and we estimate this seed variety is about 200 years old.
 Both are very simple, highly nutritious grains with low gluten.
 All of these varieties are considered land race varieties – meaning it is in its natural genetic state and has been cultivated in the same region for over a couple hundred years.
 We also grow two types of Wheat that are “open pollinated” varieties; Methow Hard Red Wheat and Pasayten Hard White Wheat.
 Both of these varieties originate from heirloom strains of wheat and are over 60 years old.
 None of our grains are considered “modern hybridized” varieties.
-As you may be aware of we grow all of our own seed, store, clean and mill it direct to order.
-These processes are also very important in maintaining the quality.

 Q: I’m so excited to find my flour has arrived so quickly!
 Thanks for that!
 I really appreciate it.
 I’m on a mission to purge my family and friends of GMO/Roundup grains, so I am hoping to begin increasing my order within the next few months.
 I do want to confirm that Roundup (glyphosate) is not used for any purposes at Bluebird Grain Farms.
 I’ve been telling my friends that if we are going to get serious about filling our families with “clean” foods then we may want to invest in small home mills and purchase our grains whole.
 Your farm comes highly recommended, but I wanted to be extra certain that we are purchasing the cleanest grains we can find.